afontaine/ECE421/sparse_matrix/Questions.md

 10. What implementation approach are you using (reuse class, modify class, inherit from class, compose with class, build new standalone class);
     justify your selection.

+    We will be inheriting from the Matrix class,

 11. Is iteration a good technique for sparse matrix manipulation?
 Is “custom” iteration required for this problem?